pkuwwt/my_reading_notes/programming-language/js-faq.md

 Null, Undefined are primitive data types whereas Undeclared is not a primitive data type.

 ## How host objects are different from native objects in JavaScript?
-Host objects: These are those objects which environment gives.
+  * Host objects: These are those objects which environment gives.
 It means they are different for different environments.
-For example, browsers include objects such as windows but Node.js environments give objects such as Node List.
+For example, browsers include objects such as `window`, but Node.js environments give objects such as `Buffer`.

-Native Objects: these are built-in objects in JavaScript.
+  * Native Objects: these are built-in objects in JavaScript.
 They are also known as Global Objects because they will be available to you independent of ay environment if you working in JavaScript.

 ## What is difference between var x=1; and x=1;?
 `var x = 1` will declare a variable only in current scope, while `x=1` will declare a variable in global scope.

 ## Explain spread operator in JavaScript?
 The spread operator expands an expression in places where multiple argument/variables/elements are needed to present.
-It represents with three dots (…).
+It represents with three dots `...`.

 For example: